Overview

 Before submitting, make sure:

-The authorised witness has included their registration number
+(Paper option only) The authorised witness has included their registration number and official stamp

 You still have a valid Australian police check